einaru/luma/doc/source/userguide.rst

 filters.
 Based on the currently selected server you are presented with a complete list of object classes and attributes that is supported on the server.

-The *Filter builder* is divided into a search critaria component creator, and a filter editor.
+The *Filter builder* is divided into a search criteria component creator, and a filter editor.
 When you create a search filter criteria, you insert it into the editor.
 The component will be inserted at the cursor position in the editor.
 In the filter editor you are able to perform various operations on selections.